Skip to main content

 If you’re considering attending college it’s important to know the different ways to pay.

 The first step is to understand the costs you’ll have to cover.
-The college bill is made up of two types of costs, direct and indirect expenses.
+The college bill consists of two types of costs: direct and indirect expenses.
 Tuition, fees, housing, meal plans, and other costs paid directly to the college are direct expenses.
-Indirect expenses can vary widely depending on the student, but often include travel, dorm furnishing, entertainment and personal bills.
-These cost are not paid directly to the college.
+Indirect expenses can vary widely depending on the student, but often include travel, dorm furnishing, entertainment, and personal bills.
+These costs are not paid directly to the college.

 Here’s a quick rundown of the different ways to pay for college expenses.